pdxparrot/ssjAug2018/Assets/Scripts/Core/README.md

 * NetworkManager
   * Create an empty Prefab and add the NetworkManager component to it
     * Disable Don't Destroy on Load
+* GameStateManager
+  * Create an empty Prefab and add the GameStateManager component to it

 # Splash Screen Setup